How Much Car Can You Afford?

 The last thing to consider when it’s time to buy is understanding the “all-in” cost to drive your new car off the lot, as your total cost will likely include much more than the price on the window sticker.
 Additional expenses, such as sales tax, registration & title, plus any dealership fees, can add up quickly.
 While many of these costs are non-negotiable, they are typically based on the purchase price and should be taken into account as your shopping around.

-A great way to prepare for a vehicle purchase is to get pre-qualified.
+A great way to prepare for a vehicle purchase is to get pre-approved.
 Once you’ve settled on a monthly budget and figured out what you can afford based on those numbers, give us a call or stop by a branch to take the next step in the process.
-Once you’re pre-qualified, you’ll have real numbers to work with, which can translate to negotiating power at the dealership.
-Take it a step further with our Check-In-Hand loans; we’ll deliver the actual loan check to your desk or door.
+Once you’re pre-approved, you’ll have real numbers to work with, which can translate to negotiating power at the dealership.
+And with our Check-In-Hand loans; we’ll deliver the actual loan check to your desk or door.
 We make applying easy, too – simply call or visit your local branch, or apply online.

 Share this post

 When I got the itch to buy my first new car, I asked my dad if he would …Read More about To Cosign or Not to Cosign: It’s a Big Question

 July 8, 2020